Goduu/arkt.ink/README.md

 - **Drill Down** - Click nodes (Alt+Click) to navigate into sub-diagrams
 - **Breadcrumbs** - Navigate back through diagram hierarchy
 - **Virtual Nodes** - Reference nodes from parent diagrams

 ---

-## 🤝 Contributing

-This is a private project.
-For internal contributors:

-1. Create a feature branch from `master`
-2. Make your changes with proper TypeScript types
-3. Ensure tests pass: `pnpm check && pnpm test`
-4. Submit a pull request with a clear description

-### Code Standards

-- **TypeScript** - Strict mode enabled, no `any` types
-- **React** - Functional components with hooks
-- **Styling** - Tailwind CSS utility classes
-- **Testing** - E2E tests for critical user flows

----

-## 🔒 Privacy & Security

-- **No Data Collection** - We don't track your diagrams
-- **Self-Hosted Collaboration** - Use your own signaling server
-- **OpenAI API Key** - Stored locally, never sent to our servers
-- **Local-First** - Your data is stored in your browser first

----